sidthedesigner/Python_for_Data_Science_by_Siddharth_Swain/readme.md

      15. Enable Line Numbers for Jupyter Notebook Cells
      16. Change your Jupyter Start-Up Folder
      17. Should Jupyter Notebooks be used in Production?
-     18. Pros and Cons of using Notebooks in Production
-     19. Six Easy Ways to Run Jupyter Notebook in the Cloud
+     18. Six Easy Ways to Run Jupyter Notebook in the Cloud

 ## 003_Python Syntax